 After the 2007 elections the party formed the ruling presidential alliance, together with the National Rally for Democracy and the Movement of Society for Peace, the latter stepped out of the alliance in the wake of the 2012 elections.
 In the 2012 parliamentary elections the party took the majority of the votes winning 220 seats in the Parliament.

 National Rally for Democracy

 The National Rally for Democracy is commonly seen as the sister party of the FLN.
-The leader of the party is the Prime Minister Ahmed Ouyahia.
+The leader of the party is the former Prime Minister Ahmed Ouyahia.
 They are loyal to the current President of Algeria, Abdelaziz Bouteflika, and considered to have close relations with the politically powerful Algerian military.
 In the 2012 parliamentary elections the party gained 68 out of 462 seats.

 Movement for National Reform

 The Movement for National Reform (MRN) is a moderate Islamist political party, the party was parting faction from the Ennahda movement (Islamic Renaissance Movement), after that party opted for cooperation with Algeria's government.
 Party leader Abdallah Djaballah then left to found and lead the more radically oppositional el-Islah.
 The current party leader is Abdallah Djaballah.
 In the 2012 parliamentary elections the party took part in the Green Alliance, an alliance of Islamist parties, together with the Movement of Society for Peace and Islamic Renaissance Movement, together they gained 48 seats in parliament.